 The primary obstacles to meeting the underserved needs of low- and moderate-income people include lack of funding from federal, state, and other local sources, the high cost of housing, and the lack of availability of home improvement financing in the private lending industry.
-To address these obstacles, the City is investing CDBG funds through the 2024-2025 Action Plan in projects that provide public and neighborhood services to seniors, veterans, persons in foster care, the homeless and other low- and moderate-income people and those with special needs.
+To address these obstacles, the City is investing CDBG funds through the 2025-2026 Action Plan in projects that provide public and neighborhood services to seniors, veterans, persons in foster care, the homeless and other low- and moderate-income people and those with special needs.

 The City of Temecula has made progress on increasing the supply of affordable housing.
-It has done so by adopting an Affordable Housing Overlay Zone (AHOZ) ordinance and density bonus ordinance as an incentive for the construction of affordable housing by the private sector.
-Additional progress includes three projects that are currently under construction, Las Haciendas with 77 units, Vine Creek with 60 units, and Rancho Las Bolsas with 55 units.
-Lastly, the City currently has an agreement for an additional 6 units through Habitat for Humanity.
+It has done so by adopting an Affordable Housing Overlay Zone ordinance as an incentive for the construction of affordable housing by the private sector.
+The City's density bonus ordinance is another avenue for affordable housing.
+Additional progress includes three projects that are recently completed or currently under construction, Las Haciendas with 77 units (recently completed in 2025), Rancho Las Bolsas with 55 units (construction completed), and Vine Creek with 60 units, currently in construction and anticipated construction completion by the end of calendar year 2025.
+The City currently has an agreement for an additional 6 units through Habitat for Humanity.
+Also "Seraphina Project" seeks project approval for construction to start in 2025.
+Lastly the City has a RFP (Request for Proposal) for and Uptown project to be placed out later this calendar year 2025.